ialbert/genescape-central/README.md

 ...
 ```

-The numbers here represent how many of your input genes are annotated with the given function.
+The numbers in this file represent how many of your input genes were annotated with the given function.
-Piping the output into `genescape tree` will generate and image that visualizes the functional roles of the genes in the input file.
+Piping the output into `genescape tree` will generate an image that visualizes the functional roles of the genes in the input file.

 ```console
 genescape annotate names.txt  | genescape tree
 ```

+will generate the output:

 ![Example output with labels](docs/images/genelist.png)